-those external hydrants can be seen from the vehicular entry point to the site; or a. a sign identifying the following is provided at the vehicular entry point to the site: b. i. the overall layout of the development (to scale); ii. internal road names (where used); iii. all communal facilities (where provided); the reception area and on-site manager's office (where provided); iv V. external hydrants and hydrant booster points; physical constraints within the internal roadway system which would restrict access by fire vi. fighting appliances to external hydrants and hydrant booster points.
-Note - The sign prescribed above, and the graphics used are to be: in a form: a. b. of a size; illuminated to a level: C. which allows the information on the sign to be readily understood, at all times, by a person in a fire fighting appliance up to 4.5m from the sign.
-RAD49 For development that contains on-site fire hydrants external to buildings, those hydrants are identified by way of marker posts and raised reflective pavements markers in the manner prescribed in the technical note Fire hydrant indication system produced by the Queensland Department of Transport and Main Roads.
+- a. those external hydrants can be seen from the vehicular entry point to the site; or - b. a sign identifying the following is provided at the vehicular entry point to the site: - i. the overall layout of the development (to scale); - ii. internal road names (where used); - iii. all communal facilities (where provided); - iv. the reception area and on-site manager's office (where provided); - external hydrants and hydrant booster points; - physical constraints within the internal roadway system which would restrict access by fire vi. fighting appliances to external hydrants and hydrant booster points.

+- in a form: a.

+- b. of a size;

+- illuminated to a level: C.

+which allows the information on the sign to be readily understood, at all times, by a person in a fire fighting appliance up to 4.5m from the sign.

+For development that contains on-site fire hydrants external to buildings, those hydrants are identified by way of marker posts and raised reflective pavements markers in the manner prescribed in the technical note Fire hydrant indication system produced by the Queensland Department of Transport and Main Roads.

 Note - Technical note Fire hydrant indication system is available on the website of the Queensland Department of Transport and Main Roads.

-Use specific requirements Residential uses (dwelling unit's(23) and caretakers accommodation(10)) The dwelling is provided with a separate pedestrian entrance to that of the non-residential use on-site.
-RAD50 RAD51 Dwellings are located behind or above the non-residential use on-site.
-RAD52 Dwellings are provided with a private open space area that: is directly accessible from a living area within the dwelling; a. b. is screened for privacy; c. ground floor dwellings include a minimum private open spaces area of 16m2 with a minimum dimension of 4m that is not located in front of the main building line; or above ground floor dwellings include a minimum private open space area of 8m2 with a minimum d. dimension of 2.5m.
-RAD53 The street number is clearly displayed at the entrance to the dwelling, and at the front of the site to enable identification by emergency services.
-Sales office(72) RAD54 The use is not carried out for longer than 2 years.
+Use specific requirements

+Residential uses (dwelling unit's and caretakers accommodation (10))

+The dwelling is provided with a separate pedestrian entrance to that of the non-residential use on-site.
+RAD50

+RAD51 Dwellings are located behind or above the non-residential use on-site.

+Dwellings are provided with a private open space area that:

+- is directly accessible from a living area within the dwelling; a. - b. is screened for privacy; - C. ground floor dwellings include a minimum private open spaces area of 16m2 with a minimum dimension of 4m that is not located in front of the main building line; or - above ground floor dwellings include a minimum private open space area of 8m2 with a minimum dimension of 2.5m.

-Telecommunications facility(81)
+The street number is clearly displayed at the entrance to the dwelling, and at the front of the site to enable identification by emergency services.

+RAD54 The use is not carried out for longer than 2 years.

-Editor's note - In accordance with the Federal legislation Telecommunications facilities(81) must be constructed and operated in a manner that will not cause human exposure to electromagnetic radiation beyond the limits outlined in the Radiocommunications (Electromagnetic Radiation - Human Exposure) Standard 2003 and Radio Protection Standard for Maximum Exposure Levels to Radiofrequency Fields - 3Khz to 300Ghz.
+Editor's note - In accordance with the Federal legislation Telecommunications facilities (81) must be constructed and operated in a manner that will not cause human exposure to electromagnetic radiation beyond the limits outlined in the Radiocommunications (Electromagnetic Radiation - Human Exposure) Standard 2003 and Radio Protection Standard for Maximum Exposure Levels to Radiofrequency Fields - 3Khz to 300Ghz.